Exclusive: Trump's EPA ignored Energy Department calls to limit biofuel waivers

 In one case, the EPA provided a full waiver to a refiner after the energy department had recommended rejecting the exemption, two sources told Reuters.

-In another, the EPA granted full waivers to refineries owned by Andeavor (ANDV.N) - a large U.S. refining company which reported $1.4 billion in net income last year - after the energy department had recommended a 50-percent exemption, according to two other sources familiar with the company’s approval.
+In another, the EPA granted full waivers to refineries owned by Andeavor - a large U.S. refining company which reported $1.4 billion in net income last year - after the energy department had recommended a 50-percent exemption, according to two other sources familiar with the company’s approval.
 The waivers for Andeavor were first reported by Reuters in April.

 The company said in a May earnings statement that the waivers, provided to its smallest refineries, saved it about $100 million in compliance costs.